 2. Create a Character

 After taking ideas from different sources of the style of animation, take the next step by sketching the character.
 Beginners can keep it simple for the first time as per the size of their choice.
-However, while creating a walk cycle animation, it is better to keep the frame rate between 24 to 25 frames per second, while 24 is considered to be ideal.
+However, while creating a walk cycle animation, it is better to keep the frame rate between 24 to 25 frames per second.
+I’d go with 24, I side with the experienced ones on this one.

 3. Create Contact Position